philmcneely/PythonPlaywright_Hudl/README.md

 💾 Ollama healed test saved: ai_healing_reports/test_login_direct_valid_credentials_20250729_213826_ollama_healed.py
 ```

-You can see soem example reports and attempts at fixing the files in the example_ai_reports folder
+You can see some example reports and attempts at fixing the files in the example_ai_reports folder
 ---

 ## Troubleshooting